 INVESTING IN OUR COMMUNITY

-As a leading nonprofit partner throughout the country, the Y has the ability to move communities forward, just as we do here in Centre County.
+As a leading nonprofit throughout the country, the Y has the ability to move communities forward, and that’s what we do here in Centre County.
 We work every day to address community needs and ensure that all are welcome and no one is turned away due to an inability to pay.
 In 10,000 neighborhoods across the nation, the Y creates lasting change and strengthens communities.
-Here’s what we’ve done for ours this year.
+Here are some examples of YMCA of Centre County’s services back to the community: